tawi1/DotsTrafficCity/docs/source/trafficCar.rst

 	.. image:: /images/entities/trafficCar/hybridMono/CarEntityAdapter.png

 Component to syncronize gameobject & entity, also to switch physics & scripts of the :ref:`vehicle <hybridMonoVehicle>` when :ref:`cull state <cullPointStates>` changes with `PhysicsSwitcher` & `ScriptSwitcher` components.

+	.. note:: You can turn off traffic physics culling in the :ref:`Traffic settings <trafficCarSettings>`.

 **PhysicsSwitcher**